EU’s Migration Policy: Imposing Suffering as Deterrence Measure

 With new arrivals reaching numbers not seen in three years, a depressingly familiar ritual is replaying on the Greek islands of Lesbos, Chios, Samos, Leros, and Kos.

 Greek authorities responsible for managing the camps are once again overwhelmed.
-Last month, 49-year-old mother, Faride Tajik, was burnt alive in a fire inside Moria camp on Lesbos.
+Last month, a 49-year-old mother, Faride Tajik, was burnt alive in a fire inside Moria camp on Lesbos.
 Its current population exceeds official capacity by more than 400 percent.
 Tuesday, on Samos, hundreds of people lost their shelter and belongings when a massive fire swept through the camp.

 In the field surrounding VIAL camp on Chios, hundreds of newly arrived refugees are living in flimsy tents and improvised shelters.
 Some spend their first nights literally on European soil, with nothing more than a blanket.
 Resembling a dilapidated slum rather than a “reception” center, one could easily forget that just meters away are the offices of international agencies with overlapping remits for guaranteeing the rights of people seeking asylum – UNHCR, International Organization for Migration, the E.U. border agency FRONTEX, along with the Greek and E.U. asylum services.